-- The City sweeps arterial and collector streets at least four times per year and will sweep more frequently as budgets and schedules allow. - Street waste is hauled away for proper disposal. - The City will clean all catch basins at least once every two years.
+- The City sweeps arterial and collector streets at least four times per year and will sweep more frequently as budgets and schedules allow. - Street waste is hauled away for proper disposal. - The City will clean, at a minimum, 95% of all catch basins at least once every two years.
 As part of catch basin cleaning, the City will inspect each catch basin to check for deficiencies that may prevent catch basins from functioning properly.
-The City will look into hiring a contractor to perform these inspections and cleanings. - Continue to review the 2019 SWMMWW and prepare for adoption before June 30, 2022. - Prepare documentation of practices, policies, and procedures to reduce stormwater impacts associated with runoff prior to December 31, 2022.
-This documentation will pull together already existing documentation and will include documentation that may be missing from the list in S5.C.7.d. - Maintenance standards will be updated to be as protective or more protective than those specified in the 2019 SWMMWW by June 30, 2022. - The City will review and update the SWPPP for the Public Works Shop according to the requirements of the Permit. - The City will investigate protective fencing around stormwater ponds in order to prevent illegal dumping as well as to protect people from falling into the water. - The City plans on investigating dual use of certain stormwater ponds, such as recreational uses on top of maintaining current functionality of the ponds.
+The City will investigate hiring a contractor to perform these inspections and cleanings. - The City will review and update the SWPPP for the Public Works Shop according to the requirements of the Permit. - The City will investigate protective fencing around stormwater ponds to prevent illegal dumping as well as to protect people from falling into the water. - The City plans on investigating dual use of certain stormwater ponds, such as recreational uses on top of maintaining current functionality of the ponds. - Operation and maintenance staff will generate a spreadsheet of stormwater facilities, for the use of documenting maintenance and work performed to keep the facilities functioning properly.